brillout/goldpage/docs/readme.template.md

 ## !VAR WHY_GOLDPAGE

-!INLINE ./snippets/warning-advanced-2.md

-The problem with the current tools is that they support only one app type.
+What distiguishes Goldpage most is that it supports all app types whereas ohter tools support only one.
 For example for React:
-- create-react-app creates an SPA
+- create-react-app creates a so-called "SPA"
-- Next.js creates an SSR app
+- Next.js creates a so-called "SSR app"
-- Gatsby creates a static website
+- Gatsby creates a so-called "static website"

-Before choosing one of these tools you have to know what "SPA", "SSR", and "static website" mean, the differences between them, and decided which one of these app types is the right one for your app.
+Before choosing one of these tools you have to know what "SPA", "SSR", and "static website" mean, the differences between them, and decide which of these app types is the right one for your app.
 But, most often than not,
 which app type is the right one becomes clear only after you have written and battle-tested your first protoype.
-It also not unusual to start with an app type and realize later that you actually need another one and at that point you'll have to choice than to switch out your tool.

 Goldpage is different; it supports all app types and switching from one app type to another is easy.